For additional information about opportunities your college offers, please refer to the College of Health Professions section of this catalog.

 - Academic grade point average from prerequisite courses

-- Academic grade point average from last two calendar years in college or university
+- Academic grade point average from the last 60 credits of college or university

 - Health care experience: Minimum of 16 hours of volunteer/paid or two or three hours job shadowing experience